urbanslug/blog/posts/2019-07-15-Creating-the-Initial-Variation-Graph.md

 A **ref** is a unique identifier of the stable sequence from which a variation has been derived.

-# Structure of the graph
+# Structure of the Graph

 Properties of our graph:

- 1. directed acyclic graph
+ 1. Directed acyclic graph
- 2. offsets are **increasing/ascending** natural numbers as we walk through the graph
+ 2. Offsets are **increasing/ascending** natural numbers as we walk through the graph

 ## Node
 A node is built out of a racket `structure`, a `struct` in many